datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-You practised your knowledge on SELECT statements and putting summarising functions.
-Furthermore we explored the use case of WHERE clause and HAVING.
+You applied summarising functions to SELECT statements in practice.
+Furthermore we explored the use case of WHERE clause and HAVING clause.

 The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.